What is Kafka Connect—A complete guide

 Kafka Connect workers

 You can configure Kafka Connect as a standalone system with a single worker (server) or a distributed system with multiple workers.
-Each worker has a unique identifier and a list of connectors and tasks it is responsible for running.
+Each worker has a unique identifier and a log of data connectors, events and tasks it is responsible for running.

 Code example to start new workers